Julian Clary: Television

-From 1998 to 2001, he hosted three series of the Sky TV show Prickly Heat, the first two series with Davina McCall, the last one with Denise van Outen.
-Additionally, from 1999 to 2002 he was the face of Daz laundry detergent, taking over from Shane Richie, Michael Barrymore and Danny Baker.
+From 1998 to 2001 he hosted three series of the Sky TV show Prickly Heat, the first two series with Davina McCall, the last one with Denise van Outen.
+In addition, from 1999 to 2002 he was the face of Daz laundry detergent, taking over from Shane Richie, Michael Barrymore and Danny Baker.
 He is a recurring performer and one of the most popular performers in the ITV Pantos.
-He played "First Henchman" and "Tim" in 1998's Jack and The Beanstalk; "The Good Fairy" in 2000's Cinderella; "The Genie of the Lamp" in 2000's Aladdin; and, possibly his favourite character, "Chris the Cat" in 2002's Dick Whittington.
-In 1999, he became a team captain on the quiz show It's Only TV...but I Like It, alongside Phill Jupitus and Jonathan Ross.
-In 2003, he presented the first series of the Japanese TV clip show, Sushi TV for Challenge.
-In 2004, he took part in the BBC series Strictly Come Dancing, finishing third with his partner Erin Boag.
-In 2005, he hosted Come and Have A Go for the National Lottery.
+He played First Henchman and Tim in 1998's Jack and The Beanstalk; The Good Fairy in 2000's Cinderella; The Genie of the Lamp in 2000's Aladdin and Chris the Cat in 2002's Dick Whittington.
+In 1999 he became a team captain on the quiz show It's Only TV...but I Like It alongside Phill Jupitus and Jonathan Ross.
+In 2003 he presented the first series of the Japanese TV clip show Sushi TV for Challenge.
+In 2004 he took part in the BBC series Strictly Come Dancing, finishing third with his partner, Erin Boag.
+In 2005 he hosted Come and Have A Go for the National Lottery.

 He was the subject of This Is Your Life in 2001 when he was surprised by Michael Aspel during the curtain call of the pantomime Cinderella at the Richmond Theatre.

-On 1 February 2006, he appeared on the BBC programme Who Do You Think You Are?, a genealogy series which traced his ancestors to a World War I flight engineer and German immigrants among both his mother's and father's forebears.
-In May 2006, and again in April 2008, he hosted an episode of the topical quiz show Have I Got News for You.
+On 1 February 2006 he appeared on the BBC programme Who Do You Think You Are?, a genealogy series which traced his ancestors to a World War I flight engineer and German immigrants among both his mother's and father's forebears.
+In May 2006 and again in April 2008 he hosted an episode of the topical quiz show Have I Got News for You.

-In September 2006, he returned to primetime TV as presenter and judge on Channel 5's brand new celebrity performance programme The All Star Talent Show.
+In September 2006 he returned to primetime TV as presenter and judge on Channel 5's brand new celebrity performance programme The All Star Talent Show.
 He was joined by two guest judges every week to assess celebrity performances and co-presented with Myleene Klass and Andi Peters.
-He also narrated the Channel 5 children's series The Little Princess with Jane Horrocks.
+He also narrated the Channel 5 children's series Little Princess with Jane Horrocks.